ibphantom/ibphantom/Example-Contribution.md

 ---

-Wizarr is a automatic user invitation system for Plex and Jellyfin.
-Create a unique link and share it to a user and they will be invited to your Media Server after they complete there signup proccess!
-They can even be guided to download the clients and read instructions on how to use your media software!
+<center>Wizarr is a automatic user invitation system for Plex and Jellyfin.</center>

-## Wizarr V3 Beta
+<center>Create a unique link and share it to a user and they will be invited to your Media Server after they complete there signup proccess!</center>
-If you would like to participate in the beta for version 3, please join our [Discord](https://discord.gg/XXCz7aM3ak) and setup the beta version of Wizarr.
-You can find the beta repository [here](https://github.com/Wizarrrr/wizarr/tree/v3-beta).
+<center>They can even be guided to download the clients and read instructions on how to use your media software!</center>

 ## Major Features Include